 As I said, they have a load of weird and wonderful rums.
 Some local favourites are ‘cock stand’ which is supposed to work as an aphrodisiac and the Barack Obama is a popular one too.

 I worked my way through a few and my favourite was a ginger rum with a little juice with it.
 The coconut rum was delicious too!
+Be warned: most of the rums are served neat here, so be prepared for a long afternoon!

-Top tips for visiting Emerald Pool
+Top tips for visiting the Dominica Emerald Pool

-- Make sure you bring your swimming costume and a towel.
+- For cruise ship passengers on a day trip – Make sure you bring your swimming costume and a towel.
 I forgot my towel and it can be pretty cold when you first get out of the water!

 - In high season (from October to May), there can be a large number of visitors from cruise ships here.
 If you’re travelling on your own or part of a tour then I’d recommend coming here either early in the morning or late in the evening to beat the crowds